Can I Eat Expired Thai Green Curry Vegan?

 What's the difference between expiration and best quality dates?

-Expiration date refers to the date up to which the food is guaranteed to be safe to consume.
+Expiration date refers to the date up to which the food is may be safe if properly stored to consume.
 Best quality, on the other hand, indicates the period during which the food is at its peak taste, texture, and nutritional value.
 For Thai Green Curry Vegan, the expiration date should be strictly followed for safety reasons.
 However, the best quality may extend beyond the expiration date if the meal has been stored properly and shows no signs of spoilage.
 It is recommended to use sensory cues like smell, taste, and appearance to determine the quality of the meal after the expiration date.

 How can I tell if Thai Green Curry Vegan has gone bad?